Week 7 Sunday Night Football sportsbook promos, boosts for 49ers vs. Falcons

-Best sportsbook promos for 49ers vs. Falcons on Sunday Night Football: bet365, DraftKings betting promos
+Best sportsbook promos for Falcons vs. 49ers on Sunday Night Football: DraftKings, bet365 betting promos

 Find the best NFL betting promos for Atlanta Falcons vs. San Francisco 49ers at sportsbooks like Caesars Sportsbook, DraftKings, and FanDuel

-After an impressive home win over the Buffalo Bills on Monday night, the Atlanta Falcons travel across the country to take on the San Francisco 49ers in Week 7 on Sunday Night Football.
-Atlanta (3-2) seeks its third straight victory, while San Francisco (4-2) looks to avoid losing three of its last four games.
-Kickoff is at 8:20 p.m.
-ET from Levi's Stadium in Santa Clara, so be sure to check out some of the top online sportsbook promos before you place any Week 7 NFL picks.
+The San Francisco 49ers (4-2) and Atlanta Falcons (3-2) are set to square off on Sunday Night Football.
+The Falcons are looking for their third consecutive victory, while the 49ers hope to avoid dropping three of their last four games.
+Kickoff from Levi's Stadium is at 8:20 p.m.
+ET, so be sure to check out some of the top online sportsbook promos before you place any Week 7 NFL picks.

 Here are the best sportsbook promos you can get for NFL Week 7